Skip to content

 │ │

-│ • Custom configuration │
+│ • Typed configuration with validation │

 │ • Lifecycle: ready, installing, hibernated │